Krankowski/Challenge_portfolio_filip/README.md

 ## Subtask 1: Writing test cases

 Done as said, everything is on the GoogleDrive.
+I`m dumb.
+I forgot to put link in here, so here we go: [Google Drive](https://drive.google.com/drive/folders/1yNEGEKu426Oypud9SVf7aHwpX_rPjDB4?usp=sharing)

 ## Subtask 2: Writing code based on test cases

 With a little bit of difficulties, I managed to do so as intended.

-## Subtask 3: Adding recordings of running tests to google drive
+## Subtask 3: Adding recordings of running tests to google drive.
+Same thing here as in subtask1.
+[Google Drive](https://drive.google.com/drive/folders/1yNEGEKu426Oypud9SVf7aHwpX_rPjDB4?usp=sharing)

 Everything is on the GoogleDrive.